spatie/laravel-data/docs/as-a-resource/lazy-properties.md

 ### Conditional Lazy properties

-Lazy properties can be included in different ways:
+You can include lazy properties in different ways:

 ```php
 Lazy::create(fn() => SongData::collection($album->songs));
 ```

-With a fundamental `Lazy` property, you must explicitly include it when the data object is transformed.
+With a basic `Lazy` property, you must explicitly include it when the data object is transformed.

-Sometimes you only want to include a property when a certain condition is true.
+Sometimes you only want to include a property when a specific condition is true.
 This can be done with conditional lazy properties:

 ```php
 Lazy::when($this->is_admin, fn() => SongData::collection($album->songs));
 ```

-The property now only will be included when the `is_admin` property of the data object is true.
+The property will only be included when the `is_admin` property of the data object is true.

 ### Relational Lazy properties

-You can also only include a lazy property when a certain relation is loaded on the model as such:
+You can also only include a lazy property when a particular relation is loaded on the model as such:

 ```php
 Lazy::whenLoaded('songs', fn() => SongData::collection($album->songs));